 Authenticity

-Goddammit, why does trying to be authentic to myself feel like the equivalent of dragging a boulder made of cow shit up a steep, never ending mountain?
-Anybody else feel this?
-Like every time you reach up to briefly take off the mask of people pleasing and take a deep breath of fresh air, someone jumps out from around the corner, punches you straight in the throat, and shoves the mask right back over your head?
-Just me?
+It’s like every time I briefly take off the mask of people pleasing and take a deep breath of fresh air, someone jumps out from around the corner, punches me straight in the throat, and shoves the mask right back over my head?

 -Being direct with communication and asking for that in return from the people I care about.